• Skip to primary navigation

 Freshly Brewed Coffee

 Start with 6-8 ounces of hot coffee, freshly brewed to your desired strength.
 You can use your preferred type of coffee, such as instant coffee, espresso shots, or even your favorite cold brew coffee.
-Coffee not only provides a caffeine boost but also adds a rich flavor to the Protein Coffee.
+Coffee not only provides a caffeine boost but also adds a rich flavor to the protein coffee.
 (This recipe also works well with decaf coffee.)

 Marine Collagen Protein Powder